 You can drive a used car.
 I sure did!

 That’s right, I drove my grandmother’s 1998 Chevy Lumina – nicknamed, “The Lu.”
-I could sold the car and used the money as a down payment toward my dream car.
+I could sell the car and use the money as a down payment toward my dream car.
 But instead, I drove that car throughout my 20s and I haven’t regretted it yet.